lbseale/HaskellSchool/en/lessons/basics/pattern-matching.md

 ### Pattern Matching in an Intermediate Value

-Let's use Pattern Matching in a case statement to define an intermediate value
+Let's use pattern matching in a case statement to define an intermediate value

 ```haskell
 maybeWithCase :: Maybe Text -> Text